(c) Felix Shardlow v.1.02 26th June 2018

 - Prepare to switch marks when opponents move towards occupied areas

-Offensive players who are double-covering space or moving towards occupied areas are making mistakes – be prepared to punish them to gain advantage!
+Offensive players who are occupying the same space as each other, or moving towards occupied areas, are making mistakes – be prepared to punish them to gain advantage!

 Cover all offensive players as a team